-A single spot on a leaf might be nothing or it can be home to more fungal spores than we can count, or it may also indicate anthracnose.
-Each of those spores can catch a ride on a breeze or a rain drop to infect nearby leaves and plants.
+A single spot on a leaf might be nothing, or it can be home to more fungal spores than we can count.
+Each of those spores can catch a ride on a breeze or a raindrop to infect nearby leaves and plants.
 Before you know it, your garden has a fungal problem.

 Symptoms of leaf spot

-Symptoms can range from insignificant, solitary dots or bumps to entire patches of brown, black, purple, or yellow that cover the majority of a leaf.
-It is easiest to determine what causes leaf spot by considering the type of plant being infected.
-Once you identify the cause of leaf spot in your garden, you will be better able to help your plants.
+Symptoms can be insignificant spots, solitary bumps, or entire patches of brown, black, purple, or yellow over most of a leaf.
+You can determine what causes leaf spot by considering the plant species affected.
+Once you identify the cause of leaf spots in your garden, you will be better able to help your plants.

 Leaf spot controls

-Since fungicides are not considered justifiable for most causes of leaf spot, good sanitation and cultural controls are your best bet.
-This means:
+Since fungicides are not considered justifiable for most causes of leaf spots, these cultural controls are your best bet:

 You can grow a surprising amount of food in your own yard.
 Ask me how!